Introduction to VirtualBox

 VirtualBox Installation involves two components:

-- Base Package: This is main installation file that will be used run to install VirtualBox application on Windows.
+- Base Package: This is the main installation file that will be used run to install the VirtualBox application on Windows.

 - Extension packs: Additional extension packs are important to install.
-They enhance the functionality of Base installation.
-Support for USB 2.0 and USB 3.0 devices, VirtualBox RDP, disk encryption with AES algorithm, NVMe and PXE boot for Intel cards is achieved only after installing extension pack.
+They enhance the functionality of the Base installation.
+Support for USB 2.0 and USB 3.0 devices, VirtualBox RDP, disk encryption with AES algorithm, NVMe, and PXE boot for Intel cards is achieved only after installing the extension pack.

 Download VirtualBox with Extension Packs

-- Click on Windows Hosts to download VirtualBox for Windows operating system.
+- Click on Windows Hosts to download VirtualBox for the Windows operating system.

 - Then Click on All supported platforms to download VirtualBox Extension Pack.

 It is very important to note that virtualization applications such as VirtualBox or VMware workstations don’t work with Hyper-V. Hyper-V is the default type-2 hypervisor for Windows 10.
 You must Disable Hyper-V before you install VirtualBox or VMware.

 Install VirtualBox (Base Package)